Tube-Link: A Flexible Cross Tube Framework for Universal Video Segmentation: Methodology

-where $\mathbf{M}_{l-1}$ is a 3D attention mask from previous stage $l-1$.
-In particular, $\mathbf{M}_{l-1} \in \mathbb{R}^{n \times H\times {W}} $ is the binarized output of the resized tube-level mask prediction from the previous stage, following Cheng~\etal~\cite{cheng2021mask2former}.
-Instead of considering only thing masks as in previous works~\cite{VIS_TR,seqformer}, we jointly process both thing and stuff masks, shown in Equation~\eqref{equ:sp_attention}. $\rm{MLP}$ denotes linear layers to transform the object query, while $\mathbf{K}_{l}$ and $\mathbf{V}_{l}$ represent the spatial-temporal features transformed from $\mathbf{F}_{i}$, where $\mathbf{K}_{i}=\mathrm{Key}(\mathbf{F}_{i})$ and $\mathbf{V}_{l}=\mathrm{Value}(\mathbf{F}_{i})$, $\mathrm{Key}$ and $\mathrm{Value}$ are linear functions as in the common attention design.
+where $N_{q}$ is the query number and is set to 100 by default, $\mathbf{M}_{l-1} \in \mathbb{R}^{n \times H\times {W}} $ is the binarized output of the resized tube-level mask prediction from the previous stage, following Cheng~\etal~\cite{cheng2021mask2former}.
+Instead of considering only thing masks as in previous works~\cite{VIS_TR,seqformer}, we jointly process both thing and stuff masks, shown in Equation~\eqref{equ:sp_attention}. $\rm{MLP}$ denotes linear layers to transform the object query, while $\mathbf{K}_{l}$ and $\mathbf{V}_{l}$ represent the spatial-temporal features transformed from $\mathbf{F}_{i}$, where $\mathbf{K}_{l}=\mathrm{Key}(\mathbf{F}_{i})$ and $\mathbf{V}_{l}=\mathrm{Value}(\mathbf{F}_{i})$, $\mathrm{Key}$ and $\mathrm{Value}$ are linear functions as in the common attention design.
+In the implementation, $F_{i}$ is sampled from the multi-scale feature output following Mask2Former, and we use the feature with the highest resolution for simple formulation purposes.

 Within each tube, the query index is naturally the tracking ID for each object with no tracking association within the tube.
 This process is shown in the dash box area of the Fig.~\ref{fig:method}.

 \textbf{Cross-Tube Temporal Contrastive Learning.} Recent studies~\cite{li2022videoknet,IDOL,qdtrack} have demonstrated the effectiveness of contrastive learning in video segmentation.
 However, all of these studies perform learning on \textit{only two adjacent frames}, which is not suitable for tube-level matching.
 To capture a larger temporal context, we propose cross-tube temporal contrastive learning.
 While temporal contrastive learning is not new, our study is the first attempt to perform contrastive learning at the tube level.